Pierre-Joseph Ravel: Early life

 Pierre-Joseph Ravel (also known as simply Joseph) was born in Versoix, Canton of Geneva, Switzerland on 19 September 1832.
 His father, Aimé (or Ami) Ravel, was born in Collonges-sous-Salève in France.
-He moved to Versoix where he worked as a baker and became a Swiss citizen in 1834 through marriage to a young Swiss girl, Caroline Grosfort.
+He moved to Versoix where he worked as a baker and became a Swiss citizen in 1834 he got married at 2 years old? through marriage to a young Swiss girl, Caroline Grosfort.
 They had five children – Pierre-Joseph, Marie, Alexandrine, Louise and Édouard.
 The youngest, Édouard John Ravel, became a painter.
 Pierre Joseph was interested in music as a child.

 Ravel became a civil engineer.
 After completing his engineering studies, he directed the construction of the railway line from Madrid to Irun in Spain.
 He had moved to Paris by 1868.
 On 2 September 1868, he obtained a patent for a "steam generator heated by oil, applied to locomotion".
 Afterwards, he invented a supercharged two-stroke engine.
 Ravel drove his steam-driven automobile for short trips in the industrial areas around Paris just before the Franco-Prussian War of 1870.
 During the war, the shed where the machine was stored was buried under the fortifications built for the defence of Paris, and Ravel was ruined.
 Soon after the war he again became involved in railroad construction in Spain.